 The water coming out of ICF's production processes, i.e. from the washing operations of the plants, is treated and reused on site where technically possible.
 In particular, the washing water of the plants is initially conveyed to a primary treatment plant and then treated by reverse osmosis before being stored in special tanks and reused again for washing the plants.
-In early 2024, the existing sludge treatment plant was dismantled and replaced with a new one, with the aim of improving the wastewater treatment process and its recovery, so as to decrease the percentage of waste sludge.
+Furthermore, in 2024, extraordinary maintenance was carried out on the existing sludge treatment plant, in order to improve management of waste water and its recovery and reduce the percentage of waste sludge (for further details see paragraph 2.2 Careful selection of materials).